nf-core/website/markdown/governance.md

     safety --> steering
 </div>

+This page describes the structure of the nf-core community, including how governance teams are elected, their responsibilities, and how decisions are made.

 #### Steering committee {#steering}

 Changes that impact the community requires decisions informed by extensive experience with both the nf-core project and the larger ecosystem.
+The steering committee is responsible for overseeing the running of the nf-core project.

-The steering committee includes representatives from the core team and outside advisors who oversee the running of the nf-core project.
+The steering committee is made up of representatives from the core team and outside advisors who are familiar with the project.
 The steering committee is not a fixed size with its members being elected by the current steering committee.
 The steering committee will meet regularly to discuss the project, funding and personnel.

 **Responsibilities**

-- Guiding large initiatives
+- Guiding project initiatives
-- Maintaining governance of the project
-- Making decisions about the project, funds and personnel
+- Making decisions about the project, funds, and personnel

 **Members**